jhpyle/docassemble/_docs/objects.md

 returns the user's favorite fruit, even if it had been changed since the `preferences` "working copy" was created.

+Here is a different example, where the user's preferences are a `DADict` and the interview merely updates the preferences after asking for the user's favorite fruit.

+{% include side-by-side.html demo="dastore2" %}

+In this example, the `prefsdict` dictionary might be used in numerous interviews and contain many different key/value pairs.
+Each interview that uses the `prefsdict` dictionary would not need to know about all the other key/value pairs; it just updates the key/value pairs that it works with.
+Also, note that in this example interview, the user is always asked for their favorite fruit, even if there is a `favorite_fruit` preference in the `prefsdict` storage area.

 A user can have any number of unique keys in the database.
 Typically, it makes sense to use a single key to store a number of different objects.
 For example, you can store a [`DAObject`] and keep different